 Below are some common English information technology (IT) terms (in bold), and their Spanish translations (in italics).
 Attach:Adjuntar, anexar Back (web browser button):Regresar Band width; Bandwidth:Ancho de banda Broadband:Banda ancha Browser:navegador, visualizador (Spain), explorador, visor Click:Hacer clic, pulsar, pinchar Email:Correo electrónico, which may be abbreviated as c.e. (widely used in the U.S. and Latin American countries) Delete:Borrar, eliminar Download:Descargar, bajar Encrypt:Cifrar, codificar – NEVER “encriptar” Forward:Reenviar Link:Enlace (suntantivo), enlazar (verbo)

 Below are some frequently mistranslated English terms (in bold), and their Spanish translations (in italics).
-Abbreviations Key v: verb n: noun adj.: adjective exp.: expression Access [v]: Broadvision (Portal) Acceder a- NEVER accesar Act n: Ley o Proyecto de Ley; NEVER acta American [adj.]: Estadounidense, less desirable, norteamericano; NEVER americano Authoritative [adj.]: Confiable – According to the Real Academia Española Autoritativo is hardly used.
-Application [n]: Solicitud Apply [v] for a job, or a license, etc.
+Abbreviations Key v: verb n: noun adj.: adjective exp.: expression Access [v]: Broadvision (Portal) Acceder a- Avoid: accesar Act [n] (when referring to a law; No Child Left Behind Act of 2002): Ley o Proyecto de Ley; Avoid: acta American [adj.]: Estadounidense - less desirable: norteamericano; Avoid: americano Authoritative [adj.]: Confiable – According to the Real Academia Española, autoritativo is hardly used.

 Spanish Language Style Guides are resources for government employees, translators, and communications professionals who work with the government to improve the way we communicate with the public in Spanish.
 The guide contains information on grammar and style issues as well as glossaries to standardize the use of Spanish across government.
 The guides below were peer reviewed by Leticia Molinero, Maria Cornelio and Jack Segura, members of the North American Academy of the Spanish Language (ANLE).